naveeng2402/Quiz-App/readme.md

 The Background images can be changed by replacing the appropriate inage (jpg) files in the with the same in the **BG/** folder

+**Note:** Please make sure that your images are less than 20KB and you audio files are short too

 # Usage
     In This part let us go through the gui part of the application.
 There are 4 screens in total.
         -Welcome